 At the bottom of the boardwalk, there are steps, bridges and winding paths that take you to different parts of the garden.

-All along the way are colorful tropical plants and blooms.
+All along the paths are colorful tropical plants and blooms.

 The Ononmea waterfalls and river are a lovely sight.

-The path takes you past flowering trees and palms, each carefully identified by a sign.
+The path goes past flowering trees and palms, each carefully identified by a sign.

-There is also a lily pond with Koi fish.
+There is also a lilly pond with Koi fish.

-From the center of the gardens you can see a peek of the ocean.
+From the center of the gardens you can see a bit of the ocean.

-Going down the ocean vista trail you reach Onomea Bay.
+At the end of the the ocean vista trail is Onomea Bay.

-There is a great view of Onomea Bay which has famous twin rocks at its entrance.
+There is a great view of Onomea Bay with its famous twin rocks at its entrance.
 This is a video of the view.

-This is looking the opposite direction from the Bay.
+This is a view in the opposite direction of the Bay.

 The Ocean Vista trail goes by a blow hole.